vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+- we need better edit menu
+  - needs an edit mode
+  - vs a play mode

+- which means we need better events
+  - event for going into edit mode

+- going to need way better js tests to test all the scenarios

+- basic scripting using
+   triggers (things that send events, click on a box) on message
+     "string1" and "string2" or "stringb"

+    state1:
+      sound: once: condinuous: url...wave
+      thing2: stopped
+      thing: rotating
+      door left: pos
+      door right: pos
+    state2:
+      door left: pos
+      door right: pos

+- a common shared space at all times even between players and editors There is a URL for each space, all you need is a URL to specify a shared location
+- a clear difference between creation and playing
+   - a toggle gives you access to edit controls
+   - ability to create new objects and edit properties of objects
+   - changes are persisted (auto-saved)
+   - can fork a new space_id (clones into a new space_id)
+      - artifacts are copied into the new space_id
+         - it gets it's own history/logging from that point on
+   - if you lack permissions, objects that you pick-up and move etc will behave in player-mode
+      - in fact, maybe in edit mode all the players turn into ghosts
+   - things that have behaviors like
+       - monsters
+       - guns
+       have a policy for how they are persisted and edited
+         - there is the position, rotation, of where you placed it as the editor -, if a player takes it and moves it around it does not affect the persisted version they get a ghost version (copy on write), when they die, the version comes back from your version

+- create a space ->
+   immediately put into design mode

+- space/edit/:space_id
+   - no nav mesh
+   - no monster movement

+logs:
+  events
+    - building things
+    - movements
+    - communications
+    - logs

+    ===> eventbus
+       - filter by movement to get
+           space/member/movements
+       - filter by logs to troubleshoot

+edit an experience -> saves image

 == we need all the logs to come in so I can see them, need a logging solution
 -> send all events to eventbridge